malkoch/joatmon/README.md

 ## Disclaimer
 Use these scripts at your own risk.
 I am not responsible for any damages, losses, or inconveniences caused by the use of these resources.
 Always prioritize proper testing and validation in your projects.

-You can find more information in the [doc](https://joatmon.readthedocs.io/en/latest/).
+Happy coding!

+**Hamitcan Malkoç**

+For more information or inquiries, please contact me at info@hamitcanmalkoc.com.